library-pals/spotify-to-yaml-action/README.md

 # spotify-to-yaml-action

-Export a seasonal Spotify playlist to YAML.
+Export a Spotify playlist to YAML.

+This workflow can:

+- Export your Spotify playlist to yaml.
-At the end of each season, the workflow will fetch last season's playlists, add the the contents to `_data/playlist.yml` and save the playlist thumbnail image to the repository.
+- Fetch last season's playlists, add the the contents to `_data/playlist.yml` and save the playlist thumbnail image to the repository.

 ## Set up

+To connect your Spotify account to this workflow, set the following [secrets to your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+You can find these values from the [Spotify API dashboard](https://developer.spotify.com/dashboard):

+- `SpotifyClientID`
+- `SpotifyClientSecret`

+## Seasonal set up

-This workflow requires that you name your Spotify playlists using the following format: `YYYY {season}`.
+To take part in season playlist export, you will need to name your Spotify playlists with the following pattern: `YYYY {season}`.
 If you use different names for the seasons, you can use the `season-names` [action input](#action-options) to reflect that.
 Examples:

 - `2021 Fall`
 - `2021/2022 Winter`
 - `2022 Spring`
 - `2022 Summer`

-You must also set the following [secrets to your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to connect to Spotify.
-You can find these values from the [Spotify API dashboard](https://developer.spotify.com/dashboard):

-- `SpotifyClientID`
-- `SpotifyClientSecret`

 <!-- START GENERATED DOCUMENTATION -->